Omega-3 fatty acids are incredibly important.

 - Blood clots: Omega-3s can keep blood platelets from clumping together.
 This helps prevent the formation of harmful blood clots (32, 33).

-- Plaque: By keeping the arteries smooth and free from damage, omega-3s help prevent the plaque that can restrict and harden the arteries (34, 35).
+- Plaque: By keeping your arteries smooth and free from damage, omega-3s help prevent the plaque that can restrict and harden your arteries (34, 35).

-- Inflammation: Omega-3s reduce the production of some substances released during the inflammatory response (36, 37, 38).
+- Inflammation: Omega-3s reduce the production of some substances released during your body’s inflammatory response (36, 37, 38).

-Bottom Line: Omega-3s have been found to improve numerous heart disease risk factors.
-However, omega-3 supplements do not reduce the risk of heart attacks or strokes.
+Summary Omega-3s improve numerous heart disease risk factors.
+However, omega-3 supplements do not seem to reduce your risk of heart attacks or strokes.

 Metabolic syndrome is a collection of conditions.

-It is a major public health concern, since it increases your risk of developing many other diseases.
-These include heart disease and diabetes (51).
+It is a major public health concern because it increases your risk of many other illnesses, including heart disease and diabetes (51).